alpha-paradox/odin-recipes/README.md

 Odin Project:Foundations Recipes
 Simple project made with instructions from the course.
-The idea is to make a web page in HTML whitch presents food recipes.
+The idea is to make a web page in HTML which presents food recipes.